AugurProject/augur/docs/deploy-production.md

 ## Note

+In order to keep augur client files pinned in ipfs a cron job runs every 24 hours to re-publish.

-annoying is the ipfs publish message of `...ERROR        dht: loggableKey could not cast key...`.This is a known issue and can be ignored.
+Annoying is the ipfs publish message of `...ERROR        dht: loggableKey could not cast key...`.This is a known issue and can be ignored.
 It would be more accurate if it was logged as a WARNING.

 ---